-Micah Fellows is a four-year honors college experience grounded in the wisdom of Micah 6:8: “And what does the Lord require of you?
+Micah Fellows is a four year, service-oriented honors program grounded in the wisdom of Micah 6:8: “And what does the Lord require of you?
 To act justly, and to love mercy, and to walk humbly with your God.”
 As part of an inspired community called to serve others, Micah Fellows devote their minds and talents to making Birmingham, and the world beyond, a better place.
 Through innovative course work, high-impact community development and service abroad, the Micah Fellows program will provide an intentional university experience connected to the world around you.

 - rewarding internship placements with Birmingham service organizations

 - an exclusive Micah Fellows spring break service trip

 Micah Fellows will take innovative courses and small discussion cadres that explore classical and Christian concepts of justice.
 During an alternative spring break trip, you will put your learning into action through service.
 In past years, Micah Fellows have traveled together to Mobile, AL to serve the local community alongside L'Arche Mobile.
 The Call to Justice is an opportunity to think deeply about what it means to live the good life through the active practice of virtue.